The European market potential for dried ginger

 Growing imports of dried ginger in Europe

-The worldwide consumption of ginger is forecast to continue to grow in the next 3 to 5 years.
+The worldwide consumption of ginger is forecast to continue to grow in the next 3-5 years.
 This is mainly because ginger is considered to be a healthy ingredient (see “Search for healthier ingredients”).
-Especially in the winter of 2016/2017, the European demand for ginger peaked due to the cold weather.
+Especially in the winter of 2016-2017, the European demand for ginger peaked due to the cold weather.
 Consumers buy ginger during the winter mainly because they use it to relief a sore throat or flu symptoms.
+Last but not least, as the Covid-19 crisis is expected to linger, demand for natural relief products is expected to continue to grow.

-In 2018, more than 70% of the total European imports were sourced directly from developing countries.
-Please note that Figure 1 below excludes countries other than European or developing countries.
-Since ginger cannot be produced in Europe, the European supplies illustrated in Figure 1 are based on re-exports.
-European re-exports accounted for 27% of the total imports in 2018.
+In 2019, more than 70% of the total European imports were sourced directly from developing countries.
+European re-exports accounted for 29% of total imports in 2019.

 - Learn more about the European ginger market, as it has grown considerably in the past years and is expected to grow further.
 Carefully read all the information presented in the factsheet and translate it into an action plan for your company.